Andy-Shao/DHAuDS/README.md

 ```

 ## Corruption Example
+This chapter presents an example of corrupting SpeechCommandsV2.
 You can see more details from [corruption_example.ipynb](https://github.com/Andy-Shao/DHAuDS/blob/main/corruption_example.ipynb)
 ### WHN
 ```python
 from lib.corruption import WHN